kouamdestin/Learn-the-basics-of-Spark-AR-by-creating-your-FanMask-filter/README.md

 3. **Install the Spark AR.** If you don't know how, follow these instructions, it's a snap (we are using version 99 of 10/20/2020 for Windows in this tutorial) .

 - Double click on the downloaded file icon.
-On the interface presented to you, click on the button "** Run **"
+On the interface presented to you, click on the button "**Run**"

 ![alt](images/4.PNG)

-- Then click on the button "**Next"
+- Then click on the button "**Next**"

 ![alt text](images/5.PNG)

-- Accept the terms of the license agreement and click on "**Next"
+- Accept the terms in the license agreement and click on "**Next**"

 ![alt text](images/6.PNG)

-- In the new window, click again on "**Next"
+- In the new window, click again on "**Next**"

  ![alt text](images/7.PNG)

-- Choose the local disk on which you want to install Spark AR, we advise you to leave the default values and simply click on "**Next"
+- Choose the local disk on which you want to install Spark AR, we advise you to leave the default values and simply click on "**Next**"

 ![alt text](images/8.PNG)